Will China Fare Any Better Than the U.S. in Afghanistan?

 Read more: All Is Not Lost in Afghanistan.
 Yet

 Such bloodshed at a holy site coalesced support for hardliners in Pakistan, providing a rallying point for myriad Islamist groups that, over the next five months, committed 56 suicide attacks claiming almost 3,000 Pakistani lives.
+In December, about 13 of these Islamist groups united to form the Pakistani Taliban.
 Their savagery was demonstrated by the 2014 Peshawar school massacre that saw 141 people killed, 132 of them children, in an atrocity that the Afghan Taliban condemned.
-In December, about 13 of these Islamist groups united to form the Pakistani Taliban.

 Of course, Beijing could not have foreseen the chain of events when it put pressure on Pakistan to protect Chinese citizens in 2007.
 But in this fractured crucible of conflicting religious, tribal and political interests, even the most straightforward diplomatic move can create effects that are impossible to predict.
 China cannot expect to pursue sustained engagement in Afghanistan without risking significant blowback.